 TOOL FOR STEREOTYPED SUBSET ASSIGNMENT

-A close collaboration between the Bioinformatics Analysis Team, the IgCLL group, the IG network of ERIC, and IMGT®, the bioinformatics application ARResT/AssignSubsets was built to robustly assign user-submitted sequences as new members to existing subsets of stereotyped antigen receptor sequences, currently stored in IMGT/CLL-DB – that implies that ARResT/AssignSubsets does not discover new subsets.
+A close collaboration between the Bioinformatics Analysis Team, the IgCLL group, the ERIC IG network, and IMGT®.
+The bioinformatics application ARResT/AssignSubsets was built to robustly assign user-submitted sequences as new members to existing subsets of stereotyped antigen receptor sequences, currently stored in IMGT/CLL-DB – that implies that ARResT/AssignSubsets does not discover new subsets.
 This is currently applicable to the 19 major subsets of stereotyped B-cell receptors in CLL.
 Critically, major subsets account for >10% of the cohort, >40% of stereotyped cases, and >25% of patients requiring treatment, and seem to share clinicobiological features and, even, outcome.

 Immunogenetic annotations of sequences are obtained from IMGT/V-QUEST, the widely-accepted reference for antigen receptor sequence analysis.
 Initially, and importantly, these are used by ARResT/SeqCure to report on issues with the sequences which could potentially compromise the analysis.